Pictures coming soon!

 JWC 2024 Sponsors and Host Representatives Tatsuhiro Yamane & Swastika Jajoo

-At JWC 2024, the F-ATRAs will be represented by Tatsuhiro Yamane (left) and Swastika Jajoo (right)
+F-ATRAs representatives Tatsuhiro Yamane (left) and Swastika Jajoo (right)

 The Futaba Area Tourism Research Association (F‑ATRAs) in Futaba, Fukushima will host and sponsor JWC 2024.
 Established in November 2019, F‑ATRAs is a local venture aiming to promote tourism and land operations, inviting people to rediscover the charms of Fukushima’s coastal areas.
 The company’s mission is to bring people worldwide to this unique place that has recovered from a nuclear disaster.
 F‑ATRAs aims to redefine travel by offering immersive experiences, allowing visitors to reflect on the value of community alongside self-discovery.